The word “stimming” refers to self-stimulating behaviors, usually involving repetitive movements or sounds.

 A child with autism may spend hours on end arranging toys instead of playing with them.
 Repetitive behavior may also involve obsessions or preoccupations with certain objects or the reciting of intricate details of a particular subject matter.

 Other repetitive behaviors can cause physical harm.
 These behaviors include:

 - swallowing dangerous items

-With or without autism, there’s quite a bit of variation in the frequency of stimming from person to person.
+With or without autism, there’s a lot of variation in how often stimming occurs from person to person.

 You might crack your knuckles only when you’re particularly stressed, or you may engage in this behavior multiple times a day.

 For some people with autism, stimming can become an everyday occurrence.
-It may be difficult to stop and can continue for hours at a time.
+It may be difficult to stop.
+It can continue for hours at a time.

 It’s not always easy to determine the reason for stimming.
 It’s a coping mechanism that can serve a variety of purposes.

 For example, a person with autism may be trying to: